 Dogs are family.
 They may not be human, but our loyal dog loves us and depends on us.
 We can see the family ties in language we use for our dogs — fur babies or pet parents.

 A dog isn’t just “a dog” to those that know and love them.
 They are a personality, an open heart, a beloved friend — a family member of choice.
 We know our dog inside and out.
 And, they know us.

 How do we go about measuring the values we place on people and dogs?
 Psychologists, researchers, and moral philosophers have devised lots of different tests — from the medical to thought experiments.
 These try to measure and explain the differences in how people care about other humans or their dogs.

-In one experiment by Professor Jack Levin, the dilemma is simple but heart-breaking.
+In one experiment by Professor Jack Levin of Northeastern University, the dilemma is simple but heart-breaking.
 You are in the street when both your pet and a human step out in front of a speeding bus.
 Surely, it will be fatal.
 You can only save one of them.
 Who do you save?

 The answer isn’t to condemn people for making the “wrong” decision.
 But, moral philosophers are interested in what the differences mean.
 For instance, does it change if the human is a foreign tourist, or a member of your family?
 Is the dog yours, or someone else’s?When faced with a life-threatening situation where you save either your pet or a stranger, 40% of people choose to save their pet!
 What would you choose?
 Click To Tweet

 Happily it’s not something that’s tested (hopefully) in the real world.
 But it shows the importance of dogs in our lives.